 - Jared Fogle, Subway Spokesperson, inspired thousands of people world-wide to diet and exercise to live a healthier life-style.

-Recognizing the Differences Between Formal and Informal Leaders The differences between formal and informal leaders are so vast, but they make up a unique system where they sometimes become inter-woven and play off of each other quite harmoniously.
+The differences between formal and informal leaders are so vast, but they make up a unique system where they sometimes become inter-woven and play off of each other quite harmoniously.
 This section of the article focuses on the dynamics of formal leadership and characteristics commonly found amongst formal leaders.
 We also go into how formal leadership can use informal leaderships in order to better communicate a goal and communicate it to a broader audience.

 Formal leadership is perhaps one of the most common and most recognizable forms of leadership that we use.
 The simplest way to define formal leadership is to say that anyone who reaches a leadership position by way of some official appointment, including voting or being appointed by a superior, is a formal leader.
 Project managers often fit in this category because the position usually requires a level of authority in order to keep things moving.